The Maya Writing System

 In this article, we use boldface to represent transliteration (i.e. the transposition of Maya hieroglyphs into Latin alphabet broken down by syllables).

-Transcriptions are represented in italics (i.e. intended Maya word written in Latin alphabet).
+Transcriptions are represented in italics (i.e. intended Maya word written in the Latin alphabet).

 Very much like in our Latin-based writing system, words in the ancient Maya script are composed of several signs associated together.
 The pictorial nature of the Maya writing system, though, makes it harder to grasp for the untrained eye than our alphabetic system.